-- The specifics of each benefit and how we value it based on a range of usage
+- The specifics of each benefit and how we value them based on a range of usage

-- A comparison of Platinum Pro status and Executive Platinum status, and when it makes sense to reach for that level
+- A comparison of Platinum Pro status and Executive Platinum status and when it makes sense to reach for a higher level

 - What Platinum Pro status means for those who wish to earn lifetime elite status

 - Priority Check-In, Security, and Boarding ($175)

 - Priority Bag Delivery ($50)

 - Complimentary Same-Day Standby ($150)